-Managing associates Laura Clews, Miranda Kent and Harry Rowe have been ranked as ‘Rising Stars’ in the latest edition of the guide, with David Hobson, Philippa Griffin and Andrew White identified as ‘Notable Practitioners’.
+Managing Associates Laura Clews, Max Thoma and Harry Rowe have been ranked as ‘Rising Stars’ in the latest edition of the guide, with David Hobson, Philippa Griffin and Andrew White identified as ‘Notable Practitioners’.

-We are proud to be ISO 9001 accredited.
+Mathys & Squire and Mathys & Squire Consulting are proud to be ISO 9001 accredited.
 By meeting the standards of ISO 9001, the firm has shown commitment to providing a high level of customer service, delivering consistent performance and continuously improving.
-We pleased to be able to formalise our processes and gain recognition for our commitment to delivering a first-class service to our clients.
+We are pleased to be able to formalise our processes and gain recognition for our commitment to delivering a first-class service to our clients.

 Sign up to our mailing list to receive Mathys Matters, our monthly newsletter covering the latest IP news, industry insights, events and case law.